university-of-york/research-it-documentation/docs/source/in_depth/program_specific_how_tos.rst

     $ ssh -N -L localhost:8888:localhost:8888 abc123@node065

 This forwards the connection from the login node, where you are running the virtual desktop, to the compute node.
-You'll need to amend ``abc123``` to your ``username`` and ``node065`` to your own details which where displayed earlier.
+You'll need to amend ``abc123`` to your username and ``node065`` to your own details which were displayed earlier.

 Then, back to the first terminal where the notebook is running, there should be a link to click on to connect to the notebook eg: